Car Accidents - FAQ

 That depends, as there are several factors that dictate whether an air bag will deploy in a collision.
 You should consult with an attorney, who will investigate the airbag devices in your car and determine, with the assistance of an engineer, the circumstances under which the airbags were supposed to deploy.
 If the circumstances of your accident were such that the airbags should have deployed, you very well may have a product liability claim against the manufacturer.

 Q: I'm confused about whether or not I should file a lawsuit or just let the insurance company handle things.
-Is there any way to get a free legal evaluation?
+Is there somewhere I can go to get help?

 Very often, lawyers for the insurance companies will square off and eventually settle.
 But every car accident is unique in some way and you may need a good lawyer on your side.
-If you have any doubts or questions about your case, don't hesitate to contact an experienced automobile accident attorney for a free consultation.
+If you have any doubts or questions about your case, it's a good idea to get in touch with a car accident attorney near you.